IntuitiveWebSolutions/PyWebRunner/README.md

 Full documentation can be located here: [https://intuitivewebsolutions.github.io/PyWebRunner](https://intuitivewebsolutions.github.io/PyWebRunner)

 You could use WebRunner to scrape a website, automate web tasks, or anything else you could imagine.
 It is easy to initialize and use.
+It's also compatible with [BrowserStack](https://www.browserstack.com/automate/python) using the command_executor and remote_capabilities examples on that page.
+Please note that you will need a subscription, username, and API key to make it work.

 ```python
 from PyWebRunner import WebRunner